TheXu/USI_social_impact/README.md

 - NOTE: for processing efficiency, you only must run PLUTO data loading once and create a pickle in your local directory /processed_data/master_pluto.pickle  and then you can commment out those lines and subsequently load the pickle.

-- OUTPUT: a sparse matrix of approx 187 zip codes with 1400+ feature fields
+- OUTPUT: a sparse matrix of approx 195 zip codes with 1400+ feature fields

+"Preprocessing_tract_output"
+- Takes as input:
+    - NYC MapPLUTO
+    - DOB COMPLAINTS
+    - DOB VIOLATIONS
+    - DOB ECB VIOLATIONS
+    - HISTORICAL DOB PERMITS
+    - NYC TRACT SHAPEFILES
+    - PAD
+    - CENSUS DATA

+- Data directory "/raw_data" should be structured as indicated in notebook (how it's structured on CUSP server)

+- Must also create a "/processed_data" folder in your root working directory (i.e. this repo on local machine)

+- This script filters for select features from each data set, aggregates and scales values for these features to the census tract level, and integrateds them.

+- OUTPUT: a sparse matrix of approx 3100 census tracts with 1400+ feature fields